JonathanLieberman/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-Jonathan Lieberman is a data science consultant at Accenture and a student in Georgia Tech's Online Master's of Computer Science program.
+Jonathan Lieberman is a consultant at Accenture focused on helping clients leverage Artificial Intelligence at scale.
+He is also currently completing a Master's of Computer Science at Georgia Tech.
+He holds degrees in Applied Mathematics and Economics from Northwestern where he swam DI and competed at the 2016 US Olympic Trials.